CelsoUliana/Simple-Graph-Sample/README.md

 # Simple-Graph-Sample
-A simple graph sample implementation in C
+A simple graph sample implementation in C.

 Used for academy purposes.